h2oai/h2o-3/h2o-docs/src/product/tutorials/kmeans/kmeans.md

 ### K-Means Output

 K-Means randomly chooses starting points and converges on optimal centroids.
 The cluster number is arbitrary, and should be thought of as a factor.

 The output for K-Means includes the following:

+- Model parameters (hidden)
+- A graph of the scoring history (number of iterations vs. average within the cluster's sum of squares)
-- Output (model category, validation metrics if applicable, and centers standard deviation)
+- Output (model category, validation metrics if applicable, and centers std)
-- Model summary (number of clusters, number of categorical columns, number of iterations, avg. within sum of squares, avg. sum of squares, avg. between sum of squares)
+- Model Summary (number of clusters, number of categorical columns, number of iterations, avg. within sum of squares, avg. sum of squares, avg. between the sum of squares)
 - Scoring history (number of iterations, avg. change of standardized centroids, avg. within cluster sum of squares)
-- Training metrics (model name, model checksum, frame name, frame checksum, description if applicable, model category, duration in ms, scoring time, predictions, MSE, avg. within sum of squares, avg. sum of squares, avg. between sum of squares)
+- Training metrics (model name, checksum name, frame name, frame checksum name, description if applicable, model category, duration in ms, scoring time, predictions, MSE, avg. within sum of squares, avg. between sum of squares)
-- Training metrics (centroid statistics)
+- Centroid statistics (centroid number, size, within sum of squares)
-- Cluster means (centroids by column)
+- Cluster means (centroid number, column)
 - Preview POJO